-To obtain an email account, please contact iC1 administrator.
+To obtain an email account, please contact the iC1 administrator.

 For security reasons, after 3 failed login attempts, a captcha will have to be solved.